-Pioneering a New Model for Natural History Museums
+Cleveland Museum of Natural History to Pioneer a New Model for Natural History Museums Through Expansion and Transformation

-“The events of the past year have underscored the ways in which human life is inexorably bound with natural forces, and how a robust understanding of current science is needed to make critical choices in our daily lives,” said Sonia Winner, Cleveland Museum of Natural History President and CEO.
+“The events of the past year have underscored the ways in which human life is inexorably bound up with natural forces, and how a robust understanding of current science is needed to make critical choices in our daily lives,” said Sonia Winner, Cleveland Museum of Natural History President & CEO.
 “We are creating a new model for natural history museums that uses the past to inform our present to build a better future together.
-Our reimagined museum will illuminate the interconnectedness of human life and the natural world, and how science is essential to our lives.”
+Our reimagined Museum will illuminate the interconnectedness of human life and the natural world, and how science is essential to our lives.”

-“It is of paramount importance for scientists to communicate the relevance of their work to the public,” said Gavin Svenson, Director of Research and Collections.
-“The research we conduct and the collections we study provide a unique window into the health and well-being of our planet and our own lives.
-By transforming our exhibitions and our entire program, we can reveal these connections to advance public scientific literacy, increase people’s understanding of their role in the environment, and foster people’s agency in the vital decisions they face every day.”
+Dr. Gavin Svenson, Director of Research & Collections, added, “It is of paramount importance for scientists to communicate the relevance of their work to the public.
+The research we conduct and the collections we study provide a unique window into the health and well-being of our planet and our own lives.
+By transforming our exhibits and our programming, we can reveal these connections to advance public scientific literacy, increase people’s understanding of their role in the environment, and foster people’s agency in the vital decisions they face every day.”

 THE EXPANSION